-The CryptoServer module with its tamper-evident enclosure implements the following physical security mechanisms:
+The CryptoServer module with its tamper-evident enclosure (the heat sink and the potting material) implements the following physical security mechanisms:

-- Active tamper response and zeroization circuitry. - Module is entirely encapsulated by a security foil (tamper sensor) that detects all physical and chemical attacks. - Temperature sensors that activate a tamper response if the module is outside of the defined temperature range of -20°C to 66°C (-4°F to 150.8°F) - Voltage sensors that monitor the power supply of the module and activate a tamper response if the power input is outside of the defined range (including low or removed battery). - Tamper response and zeroization circuitry is active while module is in standby mode (powered down). - Zeroization is performed within less than 4 milliseconds after tamper detection (foil destruction or temperature or voltage outside of defined range). - Module stops operation if its internal temperature is outside of its operational temperature range of -5°C to 62°C (23°F to 143.6°F). - The module regularly inverts all bits of the plaintext CSPs to avoid "burn in" of information into SRAM cells.
+- Active tamper response and zeroization circuitry. - The cryptographic module's hardware components are covered by hard, opaque potting material or the heat sink which show evidence of tampering on the enclosure when a physical attack is attempted. - The potting material is hard and opaque enough to prevent direct observation and easy penetration to the depth of the underlying hardware components.
+It is highly probable that anyone attempting to penetrate to the depth of the circuitry will break off large pieces of potting material and tear important hardware components off the module, causing serious damage to the module. - Temperature sensors that activate a tamper response if the module is outside of the defined temperature range of -16°C to 66°C (10.4°F to 150.8°F). - Voltage sensors that monitor the power supply of the module and activate a tamper response if the power input is outside of the defined range (including low or removed battery). - Tamper response and zeroization circuitry is active while module is in standby mode (powered down). - Zeroization is performed within less than 4 milliseconds after tamper detection (temperature or voltage outside of defined range). - Module stops operation if its internal temperature is outside of its operational temperature range of -5°C to 62°C (23°F to 143.6°F). - The module regularly inverts all bits of the plaintext CSPs to avoid "burn in" of information into SRAM cells.